Articles: Homeschool Stories and Discussion

 3. Don’t be too isolated

-Try hard to make friends!
-I failed at this one.
+I could have done better with this.
 During the school year, I attended activities 2-3 times a week but never made close friends.
-Maybe more activities would have made friendships easier, but I didn’t know what else was available and felt my mom might not be excited to drive additional places.
+More activities may have made friendships easier, but I didn’t know what else was available.
 I wish I’d been more outgoing and tried to arrange more get-togethers outside of co-op.
 There were a few families I knew that actually lived in my neighborhood, but I still didn’t go over to their houses very often.
 It felt awkward, but I wish I’d tried harder.
-Now I am surrounded by peers at college, but that doesn’t replace the experience of not having close high school friends.

-Maybe my problems were just due to me being introverted, but it is easy to become isolated as a homeschooler.
-That is not just a stereotype.
+It is possible to become isolated as a homeschooler.
+I’m not stereotyping homeschoolers as weird and unsocialized here; I’m just pointing out that socializing does require more effort when you are not in a traditional school.
 As a teen, I noticed that my mom never seemed to mind when activities were cancelled, as she was already busy taking care of a large family.
 She never seemed depressed by an empty schedule of nothing instead of seeing other people and doing fun classes.
-I don’t think my mom is an anomaly among homeschool parents either.
+I don’t think my mom is an anomaly among homeschooling parents either.
 During the pandemic, my homeschooled pen pal told me that her mom was happy she couldn’t be late for anything.
 Because there was nothing to be late for!
-Stay-at-home parents sometimes just want to stay home all the time, but being a stay-at-home teenager is not ideal.
-You should be in at least a few activities that allow free time for interacting with others your age.
+Stay-at-home parents sometimes just want to stay home, but being a stay-at-home teenager is not ideal.
+You should be in at least a few activities every week that allow free time for interacting with others your age.
 Only one of my activities (co-op) allowed that.

 4. Consider your options.